 As a class these men are exceedingly well-to-do.
-Of the 228 villages not held directly by the talukdar of Chandarpur-Padampur or by the jagirdar of Malkharoda, in only 17 villages are there to be found families of gaontias who are seriously indebted.
+Of the 228 villages not held directly by the talukdar of Chandarpur-Padampur or by the jagirdar of Malkharoda, in only 17 villages are there to be found families of gaontias who are scriously indebted.
 The poorer men are Gonds, Chamars, Gandas, Mawars and other aboriginals or semi-originals who are not likely to keep their villages long out of the hands of the more thrifty and industrious Agharias and Kultas.

-8. In the Uriya population of Padampur Kultas, Malis and Brahmans constitute 55 per cent of the tenantry, the poorer classes being filled up by aboriginal Gonds, Gandas, Kandhs and Pabs.
+8. In the Uriya population of Padampur Kultas, Malis and Brahmans cultivating castes.
+Pabs.
 In Chandarpur and Malkharoda the more prosperous tenants are all Agharias, Telis, Chandnahus, Rauts, Malis, Gabels and Kalars.
 But there are here many Chamars and Panikas who live precariously on very small holdings.
-The general prosperity of the cultivators can best be represented under the usual classes defined in the Settlement Code,
+The general prosperity of the cultivators can best be represented under the usual classes defined in the Settlement Code.